The Basketball Tournament: Champions

 On June 28, 2014, Notre Dame Fighting Alumni won the inaugural TBT championship, defeating Team Barstool, 72–68.
 The winning team, represented by several former Fighting Irish players, including MVP Tyrone Nash, donated $40,000 to Coaches vs. Cancer.

 On August 2, 2015, Overseas Elite defeated Team 23, 67–65, to take the second annual TBT title.
 D. J. Kennedy, who played college basketball for St. John's, was named MVP.

 Overseas Elite was able to repeat as TBT champions by defeating Team Colorado, 77–72, on August 2, 2016, to claim the $2 million prize; Arizona alumnus Kyle Fogg was named MVP.

 On August 3, 2017, Overseas Elite beat Team Challenge ALS, 86–83, to become three-time TBT champions, with Fogg again being named MVP.

 On August 3, 2018, Overseas Elite won their fourth consecutive final, defeating Eberlein Drive, 70–58, with D. J. Kennedy being named MVP for the second time.

-The 2019 final was played on August 6 between two teams consisting mainly of alumni of single NCAA Division I programs, with Carmen's Crew (Ohio State) defeating Golden Eagles (Marquette), 66–60.
+The 2019 final was played on August 6 and pitted the Marquette alumni team, Golden Eagles, against Ohio State alumni team Carmen's Crew, who had defeated the reigning four-time champion Overseas Elite to advance to the final.
+Carmen's Crew went on to defeat Golden Eagles, 66–60.
 William Buford of Carmen's Crew was named MVP.

-The 2020 final, played on July 14 in Columbus, Ohio, matched Golden Eagles, appearing in their second consecutive TBT title game, and Sideline Cancer, who defeated four-time champion Overseas Elite to reach their first title game.
+The 2020 final, played on July 14 in Columbus, Ohio, matched Golden Eagles, appearing in their second consecutive TBT title game, and Sideline Cancer, defeating Overseas Elite to appear in their first.
 The game was won by Golden Eagles, 78–73.
 Darius Johnson-Odom of the Golden Eagles was named MVP.

 The 2021 final was held on August 3 in Dayton, Ohio, with Boeheim's Army (Syracuse) defeating Team 23, 69–67; the winning shot was made by Keifer Sykes.
 Team 23 became the first team to lose two TBT finals.
 Tyrese Rice of Boeheim's Army was named MVP.

-The 2022 final was held on August 2, again in Dayton, between Blue Collar U (Buffalo) and Americana for Autism.
-Blue Collar U outscored Americana for Autism in every quarter and won the game, 89–67.
+The 2022 final was held on August 2, again in Dayton, between Blue Collar U (Buffalo) and Autism Army.
+Blue Collar U outscored Autism Army in every quarter and won the game, 89–67.
 The winning points came on a dunk by Montell McRae.
 C. J. Massinburg of Blue Collar U was named MVP.